Dudukun/alx-higher_level_programming/0x0A-python-inheritance/README.md

-write an empty class BaseGeometry.
+a class BaseGeometry (based on 5-base_geometry.py)